Mjroberts7/reading-notes/reading2.md

 Video - YouTube Robeytech - How to Build a PC
 Articles
 Infographic - pcbuildadvisor.com - How to build a computer

+## Things I want to know more about -